 Treatments & Conditions

-The OHSU Spine Center offers a full range of treatments for spinal stenosis.
-The right treatment for you depends on how severe your symptoms are and how long you have had symptoms.
-It also depends on the amount of nerve compression.
+The OHSU Spine Center offers a full range of surgical and non-surgical treatments for spinal stenosis.
+The right treatment for you depends on how severe your symptoms are and how long you have had symptoms, as well as the amount of nerve compression you are experiencing.
 Our goal is to relieve your pain and prevent further symptoms.

-At your first appointment, your doctor will have reviewed your comprehensive health questionnaire [link to health questionnaire pages].
+At your first appointment, your doctor will have reviewed your comprehensive health questionnaire.
 Your answers give the doctor detailed information about your pain and ability to function.
-This will help determine how serious your symptoms are and what treatments will be most helpful.
+This will help determine how serious your spinal stenosis symptoms are and what treatments will be most helpful.

-If you have mild or moderate symptoms, you can usually be treated without surgery.
+If you have mild or moderate symptoms, your spinal stenosis can usually be treated without surgery.
 An exercise program designed by your doctor or a physical therapist can help you stay active and control your pain.
 If you have severe pain, injections can be helpful.

 Conservative treatments for spinal stenosis include: